What to do When You're Allergic to Your Partner's Dog

 Many people think their allergy symptoms are due to a dog’s fur, but the source of the allergy is usually a protein found in the saliva of dogs.2 So only accept kisses from your partner.
 If the dog sneaks in a lick, wash your face or hands immediately.

-Nothing says, "I love you" like a high-efficiency particulate air (HEPA) cleaner.
-Buy one for your partner and run it continuously in a bedroom or living room to reduce allergen levels over time.3 It's a gift that keeps on giving you allergy relief by reducing allergens.
+Nothing says "I love you" like a high-efficiency particulate air (HEPA) cleaner.
+Buy one for your partner and run it continuously in a bedroom or living room to reduce allergen levels over time.3 It's the gift that keeps on giving you allergy relief by reducing allergens.